sdiehl28/baseball-analytics/README.md

   * code is provided to read/write CSV files with persisted data types
 * automate the running of the Retrosheet parsers and tidy their output
 * identify primary keys and sum stats for the exceptionally few players who had multiple records with the same primary key
+  * since 1948, the only duplicate key was produced by cwdaily in which a player had two rows created for one game

 At this time, the wrangled data is not provided in this repo, only the scripts to create it are provided.